Brachioplasty (Body Lift)

 - Extra bleeding

 - Damage to lymphatic tissue.
-This may cause swelling in your arm.
+This may cause swelling in your arm that may be permanent

 - Complications from anesthesia